 The application is examined by the Planning Inspectorate and ultimately determined by the Government.
 However, local councils and communities have a very important role in helping to inform the evolution of the plans through a process that is set out in the Planning Act 2008 and associated guidance.

-Due to its size and length it is automatically classified as a NSIP and therefore has to follow a process specified in the Planning Act 2008 and be determined by the Government.
+Due to its size and length, our pipeline project is automatically classified as an NSIP.
 More information about this process is available on the Planning Inspectorate website.